n3okill/enfspatch/README.md

 -This module will change some behaviors of fs module from node such as creating a queue for opening files when limit is reached, catching the error's and proceeding with the process when possible.
--This module will add following methods to node fs module:
+- This module will add following methods to node fs module:
   * existStat
   * existLStat
   * existFStat